 Template Customization Guide

-Safely add your custom content to the U3D template while preserving deployment and professional URL functionality
+Add your custom content to the U3D template while preserving deployment and professional URL functionality

 Location: Assets/U3D/Prefabs/U3D CORE - DO NOT DELETE.prefab